 - Acclaim Universe: The Acclaim Years (1996-2002)

 Note: Acclaim revamped all series and characters to make them more suitable for their video games.
 The 3rd incarnation by Valiant Entertainment (VEI) is based on the characters of the 1st incarnation - with a few exceptions such as Quantum & Woody - however, it is not a continuation of the original stories and volumes but a brand new beginning and continuity based on the original origins.

 Valiant Universe: The Beginning (~1989-96)

 During Solar, Man of the Atom, it was revealed that Solar created the Valiant Universe when he was trying to recreate the one he destroyed.
 The Valiant Universe contained two groups, those which took place in the 20th century (at that time the present), and those that took place in the 41st century, with events in the present day having an effect on the latter.
 After several successful bi-monthly sales of titles such as X-O Manowar, Shadowman, and Harbinger, and a company wide crossover in which the two groups learned of each others existence, Valiant was officially bought out by Acclaim in 1994, and as of 1996 all Valiant comics had been discontinued.

-List of the most important Valiant characters and heroes of the first Valiant Universe:
+List of the most important Valiant characters and heroes of the incarnation of the Valiant Universe: